The Vampire Squid Of Hell

 The vampiric squid's ink resources are limited and therefore, if attacked, the squid will usually create a cloud of bioluminescent mucus consisting of countless orbs of blue light from the tips of it's tentacles/arms.

-The tentacles of a vampiric squid are therefore very different to that of an octopus, they do not suck - they excrete mucus and the squid also uses this method in order to package their food ready for consumption.
+The tentacles of a vampiric squid are therefore very different to that of an octopus, they do not suck.
+Instead, they excrete mucus and the squid also uses this method in order to package their food ready for consumption.